Shruthikr18/Horspool_algorithm/README.md

 >>enter the pattern

-it gives position of the first occurance uncomment another print inside shigt funtion to see the shift table
+it gives position of the first occurance of the pattern in the string. non zero-

+uncomment another print inside shift funtion to see the shift table